-Standard 3 is about Duty of Care – the moral/legal obligation to ensure the safety and well being of others.
+Standard 3 of the Care Certificate is about Duty of Care – the moral/legal obligation to ensure the safety and well being of others.

 Included in this standard are balancing duty of care with the rights of the individuals you support, handling comments and complaints, dealing with incidents, accidents and near misses and managing confrontation.

 - 3.1 Understand how duty of care contributes to safe practice

 - 3.2 Understand the support available for addressing dilemmas that may arise about duty of care

 - 3.4 Deal with Incidents, errors and near misses

 - 3.4a Describe how to recognise adverse events, incidents, errors and near misses

 - 3.4b Explain what they must and must not do in relation to adverse events, incidents, errors and near misses